W00dL3cs/pokego-explorer/README.md

   internal static readonly string STARTING_LOCATION = "Starting Location"; // Example: Time Square, New York City
   ```
   - Build the project!

+___

+# Special thanks

+  - FeroxRev for his Pokemon GO API: https://github.com/FeroxRev/Pokemon-Go-Rocket-API
+  - GreatMaps for the Google Maps API implementation: https://greatmaps.codeplex.com/

+___

+# Notes

+This is just a proof-of-concept... but the project is open source, so feel free to participate and push commits!